-2. Complete a W-4 form and submit to the Payroll Office.
+2. Complete a W-4 form and submit it to the Payroll Office.

 *You only need to complete one of the above to update your federal withholdings.

 1. Complete a K-4 form and submit it to the Payroll Office.

-There is not online access to update state withholdings at this time.
+There is no online access to update state withholdings at this time.

 You can update your direct deposit online or by appointment with the Payroll Office.
 See the Direct Deposit page for further instructions.

 Please note: It is dependent upon the payroll cycle if your next paycheck will be deposited to the updated account.
 It is recommended to keep access to a previous account until you know if your next check will deposit to your new account.
 You may contact the Payroll Office by email, phone, or in-person to confirm.